estuary/flow/site/docs/concepts/README.md

 All collections in Flow have an associated
 [JSON schema](https://json-schema.org/understanding-json-schema/)
 against which documents are validated every time they're written or read.
-Schemas are core to how Flow ensures the integrity of your data.
+Schemas are key to how Flow ensures the integrity of your data.
-Flow validates your documents to ensure that bad data doesn't make it into your collections -- or worse, into downstream data products!
+Flow validates your documents to ensure that bad data doesn't make it into your collections — or worse, into downstream data products!

 Flow pauses catalog tasks when documents don't match the collection schema,